Tim Binnington Turned Down Investment In His Brush Business From Dragons Den – And Here’s Why

 Fortunately for Tim, something else that came out of Covid was thinning hair, and a newfound consumer awareness of the importance of hair and scalp health.
 Good news for for Manta sales, surely, as the brush has the added benefit of gently exfoliating the scalp, creating a flake-free, product buildup-free, healthier scalp, which is perfect for hair growth.

 “Absolutely,” says Tim.
 “Everyone is more aware and we are in more demand.
 We’re launching in Boots this year, in a healthy hair and scalp section.
-We’re sold on 15 airlines but we’ve just launched on Emirates Airlines as well because they’ve just introduced a healthy hair and scalp section.
+We’re sold on 15 airlines but we’ve just launched on Emirates Airlines as well because they’ve recently introduced a healthy hair and scalp section.
 And we sell in places like South Korea and Japan, where they’ve always been into scalp health.”
 A key promotional channel has been QVC, both in the UK and the US, as that’s where Tim gets to actually demonstrate Manta’s point of difference from competitors such as Tangle Teezer and WetBrush.

 Did someone mention Tangle Teezer?
 When creator Shaun Pulfrey appeared on Dragons Den in 2007, he was famously rejected by the Dragons who told him hjis brush to detangle knotty hair was “a waste of time” (Pulfrey subsequently sold a majority state in his business for £70 million).
 Earlier this year, Tim and his wife Dani also walked out of the Dragons Den empty-handed – not because they didn’t receive investment offers, but because they turned them down.

-The duo had asked for a £240,000 investment for 4 per cent of their company.
+The duo had asked for a £240,000 investment for four per cent of their company.
 Three Dragons – Peter Jones, Sara Davies and Touker Souleyman – were interested, but they all wanted far more equity than Tim and Dani were prepared to sacrifice.

 “We valued the business a lot higher than the Dragons would, but our experience in the Den made us realise the extent of the value of our business,” says Tim.
 “There are millions of people who are suffering with hair breakage and thinning hair, which Manta can help.
 Sadly, the Dragons were more interested in the money than solving the problem.”